 Most Airbnb hosts get so caught up capturing major amenities of their property, that they forget about smaller details.
 Small details may seem insignificant but they can make or break a booking decision.
 When guests imagine themselves staying at your rental, the little details help complete the picture.

 Show the things that fill your property with personality and are there to make guests feel welcome.
-If you own collectibles or have a veggie garden, add some photos of them to your listing.
+If you own collectibles, an outdoor shed, or have a veggie garden, add some photos of them to your listing.
 Guests want to see that your home has character and is more than just an upscale Airbnb property.

 Panoramic shots are the best way to show off an entire room in a single photo.
 If you don’t have a way to take panoramic shots, then use a wide-angle lens for some shots.
 This type of Airbnb photo will give potential guests a better idea of the size of a space.
 It will also make you a more trustworthy host, as it shows you have nothing to hide.